The Yusuf case shows the whole madness of skilled workers in Germany - California18

 Heating professional fights for employees: The Yusuf case shows the whole madness of skilled workers in Germany

-Germany needs skilled workers, Germany wants skilled workers and Germany could have them if only the bureaucracy were a little easier.
+Germany needs skilled workers, Germany wants skilled workers and Germany could have them if the bureaucracy were simpler.
 This is shown by the case of a heating engineer from Großheubach.
 The employer told FOCUS online how he had to fight for an employee for 18 months.

 A good two years ago, Peter Hugo was looking for a new employee – and found him in Morocco.
 “We ran ads in our print media and there was nothing.
 Then I tried it on Facebook, and nothing happened here either,” says the qualified engineer for regenerative energy technologies in an interview with FOCUS online.